-If an application for a place at the academy is unsuccessful, parents will informed why admission was refused and given information about the process for hearing appeals.
-Further details of the appeals process are available from the Local Authority's School Admissions Team, Hartlepool Borough Council, Centre of Excellence for Teaching and Learning, Brierton Lane, Hartlepool, TS25 4AF, on 01429 523768 or 284368 or by email at admissionsteam@hartlepool.gov.uk
+If an application for a place at the academy is unsuccessful, parents will be informed why admission was refused and given information about the process for hearing appeals.
+If a parent wishes to appeal, they must set out the grounds for the appeal in writing and send it to the following address:

+admissionsteam@hartlepool.gov.uk.